A Guide to Project Management Fundamentals

 A project that is broken into pieces, with some using the waterfall and others agile, has multiple life cycles.
 Some project deliverables may be better suited for agile, and others with waterfall.
 This solution uses a waterfall approach with agile components integrated.

-Agile components are created using an agile lifecycle, whereby they are then delivered to the primary warefall deliverable team, who intergrate these components into the overall deliverable.
+Agile components are created using an agile lifecycle, whereby they are then delivered to the primary waterfall deliverable team, who integrate these components into the overall deliverable.
 Waterfall is used for the final product, which is presented to stakeholders/clients.

 This approach is all about adapting and combining methods that best suit the needs of the project, and the client.